rainfly123/udpts/README.md

 # udpush

-* udpush is a Python script used to push TS File Over UDP . and then output HLS *
+* udpush is a Python script used to push TS File Over UDP  *

 ## Useage